-Community Recycling Centres (CRCs) are permanent drop-off centres located across NSW for households to dispose of common problem wastes that can’t be collected via Council kerbside waste and recycling collection services.
+Community Recycling Centres (CRCs) are permanent drop-off centres for common household problem wastes that can’t be placed in your kerbside waste and recycling collection bins.
+NSW householders can drop off problem wastes at these centres year round, free of charge.

-The Summerhill CRC is located within the Summerhill Waste Management Centre, on Summerhill Road (off Minmi Road), Wallsend.
+The Summerhill CRC is located within the Summerhill Waste Management Centre, at Summerhill Road (off Minmi Road), Wallsend.

 What can I take to the Summerhill CRC?

-You can dispose of household quantities* of the following waste types, free of charge, at any CRC in the Hunter Region, including the Summerhill CRC:
+Newcastle householders can dispose of domestic quantities* of the following waste types, free of charge, at any CRC in the Hunter Region, including the Summerhill CRC:

 - Paint and paint-related products